 - Segment the delivery timeline into clear stages and require timestamps at each stage.

-- Require map pins for all deliveries; validate pins server-side.
+- Require map pins for all deliveries if possible; validate pins server-side.

 - Offer a low-friction way for park/agent handoffs (SMS/USSD/web).